January 5, 2008—Delta Stunt Kite Carves Hot Summer Breeze

-It was time to let out more line, and get further away from those pesky trees and their turbulence.
-With about 35 meters of line out, and better air, the kite was soon soaring up and away.
+It was time to let out more line and get further away from those pesky trees and their turbulence.
+With about 35 meters (120 feet) of line out and better air, the kite was soon soaring up and away.
 With a bit of height and ample wind, the kite proved fairly easy to control.
 Even so, I was concentrating hard to avoid unexpected landings and making my poor wife run around after the kite like before!

-With a nice safe line angle of 40 degrees or so, I felt for the edge of the wind window in both directions.
+With a safe line angle of 40 degrees or so, I felt for the edge of the wind window in both directions.
 In between, I cautiously flew from side to side, trying to keep a constant distance from the ground.
-Climbing the kite higher, I was delighted to see how steep it would fly, easily more than a 60 degree angle.
+Climbing the kite higher, I was delighted to see how steep it would fly; it was easily more than a 60-degree angle.
 Just when I was doing this, the wind gusted even stronger, keeping the lines almost straight and exerting a decent pull on my hands.
-OK, so much for flying in straight lines... let's try a loop!
+OK, so much for flying in straight lines—let's try a loop!

-Starting at about 50 degrees above the horizon, I pulled in some right line and watched the kite circle round clockwise, diving towards the ground.
+Starting at about 50 degrees above the horizon, I pulled in some right line and watched the kite circle round clockwise, diving toward the ground.
 The turn radius opened up a bit, so I pulled in some more as the kite shot around close to the ground and back up the other side of the loop.
 Success!
 My first loop!
-Now for the other direction.
+Then I tried the other direction.
 Much the same thing happened, except I turned too sharply at the bottom and so the loop was more like a spiral.
-Anyway, practice makes perfect...
+Anyway, practice makes perfect.
 At least the kite didn't hit the ground.

 This final flight was a good long one, by our standards anyway.
-Nearly five minutes in the air.
+It was nearly five minutes in the air.
 Hey, this is only the second time we've been out with a stunt kite!

 I learnt to act quickly when the kite's pull died!
-A few quick steps backwards kept just enough tension to keep the kite under control and fly it somewhere else.
+A few quick steps backwards kept just enough tension to keep the kite under control in order to fly it somewhere else.
 Sometimes quite big movements on the control lines were required.

 Whenever there was plenty of tension in the lines, I trotted off downwind to keep some distance from the trees.
 This drove my wife nuts, since she was trying to video the kite and kept losing it straight overhead.
 We did end up with some reasonable footage though.